faircloth-lab/phyluce/docs/daily-use/daily-use-1-quality-control.rst

 The first thing to do once you have your read data in hand is to to get an idea of the split of reads among your samples.
 This does two things:

 #.
-Allows you to determine how well you split the run among your sequence tags
+Allows you to determine how well you split the run among your indexes/sequence tags
 #.
 Shows you which samples may be suboptimal (have very few reads)

 Really unequal read counts mean that you may want to switch up your library